SwetabjaGit/referralhub-frontend/README.md

 # React + Vite Code for ReferralHub-Frontend

+1: Open [https://referral-hub.netlify.app/](https://referral-hub.netlify.app/) to view it in your browser.\

-Open [https://referral-hub.netlify.app/](https://referral-hub.netlify.app/) to view it in your browser.
+2: Open [https://referral-hub-123.vercel.app/](https://referral-hub-123.vercel.app/) to view it in your browser.

 ## Available Scripts